 Steps

-When using DBOS workflows, we recommend annotating any function that accesses external APIs or services as a step.
+When using DBOS workflows, you should annotate any function that performs complex operations or accesses external APIs or services as a step.
+If a workflow is interrupted, upon restart it automatically resumes execution from the last completed step.

 You can turn any TypeScript function into a step by annotating it with the @DBOS.step